 This is a non-statistical type of validity that involves the systematic examination of the survey content to determine whether it covers a representative sample of the behavior domain to be measured.
 For example, does an IQ questionnaire have items covering all areas of intelligence?

 Content validity evidence involves the degree to which the content of the survey matches a content domain associated with the construct.
 For example, a survey of the ability to add two numbers should include a range of combinations of digits.
 A survey with only one-digit numbers, or only even numbers, would not have good coverage of the content domain.

 This is also known as translation validity and is about the extent to which an abstract theoretical construct can be turned into a specific practical survey.

 This is an estimate of whether a survey appears to measure a certain criterion.
 Measures may have high validity, but when the survey does not appear to be measuring what it is, it has low face validity.
 Considering one may get more honest answers with lower face validity, it is sometimes important to make it appear as though there is low face validity whilst administering the measures.

 Face validity is very closely related to content validity.
-While content validity depends on a theoretical basis that a survey is assessing all domains of a certain criterion (e.g. does assessing addition skills yield a good measure for mathematical skills? – To answer this you have to know, what different kinds of arithmetic skills mathematical skills include.), face validity relates to whether a survey appears to be a good measure or not.
+While content validity depends on a theoretical basis that a survey is assessing all domains of a certain criterion (e.g. does assessing addition skills yield a good measure for mathematical skills?), face validity relates to whether a survey appears to be a good measure or not.
 This judgment is made on the “face” of the survey.